-Use the VMware Validated Design Certificate Generation Utility (CertGenVVD) to generate certificate signing request (CSR) files that you can send to a third-party certificate authority and receive CA-signed certificates for the management components in Region A.
+Use the VMware Validated Design Certificate Generation Utility (CertGenVVD) to generate certificate signing request (CSR) files that you can send to a third-party certificate authority and receive CA-signed certificates for the management components.

 Provide a Windows Server 2012 host that is that has access to your data center.